 There is no process of matching the clients with the volunteers.
 The matching is done randomly and adjustments are not made after the fact either.

-חלק מהצמדים נפגשים, אין מדיניות ברורה בנושא ואין אחידות. חשוב לומר כי חלק מהקליינטים מגיעים לחסד והמפגש לעיתים בלתי נמנע
+Some of the client-volunteer pairs meet.
+There is no clear policy or uniformity on this issue.
+It is important to note that some clients often come to Hesed and a meeting may be inevitable.